Kaciras/ts-directly/README.md

 ## No Alias Support

-Resolving alias is outside of the scope for ts-directly, because TypeScript does not change how import paths are emitted by `tsc`.
+Resolving alias is outside of the scope for TS-Directly, because TypeScript does not change how import paths are emitted by `tsc`.

 Also, directory import and omitting file extension are not supported.